 The thrifting and salvaging movement of the last few years is geared to reclaiming your grandma’s and Aunt Tilly’s out-of-date furniture and transforming it into modern, usable and great-looking pieces.
 Nowhere has this been more successful than with frame chairs.
-Even the dowdiest old chair can be refinished or painted and reupholstered contemporary fabrics to great effect.
+Even the dowdiest old chair can be refinished or painted and covered with bold upholstery fabric to great effect.
 And while the frame treatment is important, the fabric choice is what can really take an old piece from drab to fab.
 I instantly fell in love with the patchwork color on a slightly squatty settee with natural wood frame [top].
 It got better when I realized the covering was a type of Bengali double-sided pieced quilt or kantha.
 These textiles are created together from old saris or even rags and then embroidered.
 This is women’s work and more about the making of a kantha is detailed on the website of a New Delhi shop.
 With such bright colors, a chair like this automatically becomes an accent piece.

 A bold cobalt and white geometric print looks very mainstream yet modern on this chair by Andrea Mihalik.
 Her whose bespoke business, Wild Chairy, offers a unique approach to upholstery.
 Like Britain’s Aiveen Daly, whose Spank chair I showed in my Women’s Wear Chairs post in February, Mihalik’s chairs become pieces of their art in their own right.
 Seating is strictly secondary.

 Blogger and California designer Serena Armstrong, opened a pop up store where she offered a pair of eccentric vintage chairs recovered with two-tone linen fabric.
 She even provided a peek at the stripped down frames in the “before” state.
 Yet the bold upholstery fabric on the recovered chair — the way the big dark stripe is perfectly placed — makes it look important and contemporary despite the relatively small scale and its age.
 Stunning.